checkthistape/databaseimitating/documentation.md

 **:DESCRIPTION:**

-Program has been separated into the two parts:
+Program has been separated into the two parts:<br>
--databaseimitationclass.hpp header class file -databaseimitate.cpp main function file
+<br> * databaseimitationclass.hpp header class file
+<br> * databaseimitate.cpp main function file

 All functions and functionality of project is placed in **.hpp** header class file.
 Meanwhile in main **.cpp** file